 An interview in Beacon Reports with Stephen Givens, a Japan based lawyer, regarding whether Japanese firms are really global enough to compete, reminded me of a discussion in academia I recently became aware of thanks to an article in Nikkei Business Online by Akie Iriyama, who was at Mitsubishi Research Institute, now at University at Buffalo School of Management.
 He points out that not only (according to well regarded business academic Alan Rugman) are there only 3 Japanese companies that could truly be regarded as global in terms of a balanced regional spread of business (Sony, Canon and maybe also Mazda) but very few other firms are really global either – in fact according to Rugman’s original calculations – only 9 out of the 500 largest companies in the world are (IBM, Philips, Nokia, Intel, Coca-Cola, Flextronics and LVMH in addition to Sony and Canon)

 The Beacon Reports article inadvertently reinforces this by citing Kraft, JELL-O, Miracle Whip, Velveeta, Oscar Mayer, Ritz, Oreo as being Fortune’s well known global brands.
 In Europe at least, people may have heard of Kraft and Ritz, but otherwise these are screamingly American brands that we only hear about via American TV imports.
-Best loved brand in Germany for example is Bahlsen, who make cookies – unheard of even in the rest of Europe.
+The best loved brand in Germany for example is Bahlsen, who make cookies – unheard of even in the rest of Europe.

 And being truly global does not seem to be a guarantee of lasting success – if we see what has happened to Nokia recently.